11 Big Dog Breeds That Deserve Lots of Love

 “I will sometimes caution first-time pet owners against larger dogs,” says Dennis Riordan, DVM, of the Riordan Pet Hospital in Des Moines, Iowa.
 “There’s more caretaking that can go into them, in terms of feeding, in terms of health care, in terms of training.
 But with that said, especially for people with active lifestyles, bigger breeds are much more adaptable and accessible.”

 Couch potatoes.
 Athletes.
 Working dogs, and dogs who just want to cuddle.
 No matter who you are or what your lifestyle is like, there’s a giant dog that can fit right in.
 All you need to do is stock up on the kibble and make sure you’ve got an extra-large amount of affection to provide.
-Here are some big-dog breeds to look into.
+Here are some big dog breeds to look into.

-If you’re looking for a giant dog, it doesn’t get much bigger than the Leo.
+If you’re looking for a giant dog, it doesn’t get much bigger than the Leonberger.
 Standing almost 3 feet tall and weighing more than your average high school sophomore, these big-hearted giants were used as draught animals during the World Wars, pulling ammunition carts across the fields of Europe.
-Originally bred as a companion animal, the Leonberger wants nothing more than to be the world’s largest lap dog.
+Originally bred as a companion animal, the Leo wants nothing more than to be the world’s largest lap dog.
 Just be sure you’ve got plenty of space for him to roam and plenty of time for brushing that long, dense, waterproof coat!

 Like we could have a list of best giant dogs and leave Scooby Doo off of the lineup!
 One of the most popular dogs in the U.S. for years now, Great Danes are huge, friendly, and have a well-earned reputation as loving family dogs that are especially good with children.
 While they’re too timid to be considered hardworking watch dogs, their mere presence is usually enough to deter would-be intruders.

-Far and away the “smallest” dog on this list, fully grown Afghans tend to top out right around 60 pounds.
+Far and away the “smallest” dog on this list, fully grown Afghan hounds tend to top out right around 60 pounds.
 They are, however, tall, slender, elegant dogs, standing around 2 1/2 feet tall and looking a bit like Cher, circa 1965.
 Natural sight hunters with a lot of stamina, Afghans need more exercise than many of the dogs on this list and thus are not going to be a perfect fit for every owner.
 But for people whose lifestyle matches this breed, there are few better dogs.

 The tallest of all the AKC breeds—the breed standard for their height simply says “30 inches minimum”—the Irish wolfhound is sure to get you noticed wherever you take him.
 These truly huge dogs are also every bit as big-hearted, generally being considered far too sweet to serve as effective guard dogs, but serving as loyal, affectionate family companions to anyone with the space to house them.
 Like the Afghan, Irish wolfhounds are sight hunters who require a lot of fenced-in space to exercise and keep healthy.

 Along with the Great Dane, the Saint Bernard is probably among the first breeds people think of when they consider big dogs.
 These loyal, reliable giants can get close to 200 pounds when fully grown and come with thick, soft fur that enhances their extra-full appearance.
-One of the most recognizable, famous breeds in the world, the Saint Bernard was a welcome sight for lost Alpine travellers, thanks to their massive stamina reserves, steadfast personality, and friendly demeanor.
+One of the most recognizable, famous breeds in the world, the Saint Bernard was a welcome sight for lost Alpine travelers, thanks to their massive stamina reserves, steadfast personality, and friendly demeanor.

 Breathtakingly beautiful with their soft, fluffy, snow-white coats, the Great Pyrenees are not a dog that you forget meeting.
 Blessed with huge strength and a keen mind, they were originally used to protect roaming flocks.
 Today they are still prized guard dogs, thanks to their ability to learn commands and understand what territory is “theirs.”